-Note: In the event of alleged violations of the University of Denver Discrimination and Harassment Policy, 3.10.010, SRR will forward the incident Report to the Office of Equal Opportunity & Title IX for evaluation, investigation, and findings as provided in the Office of Equal Opportunity & Title IX Title IX Sexual Harassment Procedures or the Office of Equal Opportunity & Title IX Comprehensive Discrimination & Harassment Procedures.
+Note: For alleged violations of the University of Denver Discrimination and Harassment Policy, SRR will forward the incident Report to the Office of Equal Opportunity & Title IX for evaluation, investigation, and findings as provided in the Office of Equal Opportunity & Title IX (EOIX) Discrimination and Harassment Procedures.

-J. Hazing:
+L. Hazing: